lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Participant and Rules based process for maintaining and publishing about voting system and election
 -

+# on productures, "trust", measures, standards, and ethics

 # Voting Statistic Package